-- Academic courses:
+- a.
+Academic courses;

-- Electives;
+- b.
+Electives;

-- Sports; and
+- c.
+Sports; and

-- Other relevant information regarding the public school.
+- d.
+Other relevant information regarding the public school.

 In the event that official copies of an eligible child's education records are not available at the time the eligible child is transferring, then the District shall: